-Recommendation: The American Heart Association advises that adults consume no more than 150 calories (about 9 teaspoons, or 36 grams) of added sugar daily.
+The Remedy Rx: The American Heart Association advises that adults consume no more than 150 calories (about 9 teaspoons, or 36 grams) of added sugar daily.
 That's about the amount in a 12-ounce can of soda.
 To learn how to reduce your sugar cravings and lose a pound a week, check out the 14-day plan Zero Sugar Diet!

 Drinking Too Much Alcohol

 Alcohol's effect on your liver and your beer gut are well-documented, but excessive drinking takes a toll on your heart, too.
 "Too much alcohol can increase blood pressure, and triglycerides, which can increase your risk of heart disease," says Dr. Sarin Seema of EHE Health.

 The Remedy Rx: How much is too much?
 Seema recommends that women should have no more than one drink a day, and men should say when at two.

 You Haven't Asked Your Doctor About Heart Testing